 Students attending schools that do not follow a semester schedule may still be eligible for an internship.
 Students that are on a trimester schedule should apply for a fall or summer term.
 Quarter students can still complete the internship even if they are on a quarter schedule because the beginning and ending dates generally coincide with break times.

 Interns who are participating in Washington Semester programs:

 Exemptions for the time commitment can be made if you are involved in a Washington Semester program that has a predetermined length and your housing provisions are dependent upon those provided in the program.
 The ability to make exemptions will depend upon the current needs of the Clinic.
 Contact the Investigations Supervisor if you would like to request an exemption.

 D. Time Requirements

-Investigative interns must be able to commit a minimum of 4 full days per week although a full time commitment is preferred.
+Investigative interns must be able to commit to a minimum of 4 full days per week although a full time commitment is preferred.
 The Clinic has found that it is difficult for interns to fully realize the benefits of the internship if their schedules are too limited, and it would be nearly impossible for the interns to complete the investigative work on their cases in less than 4 days/week.
 Interns with fewer time constraints are given preference.

 Training Week Conflicts: